labs12-music-stream-selector/Front-End/userTestingNotes.md

     Would love to get feedback from a real streamer :)"

     Note:
-    A good streamers to ask are those who:
+    Good streamers to ask are those who:
     [ ] play music on stream
     [ ] has one or more past broadcasts that are muted [ ] less than 3 viewers